globekeeper/go-neb/README.md

 }' 'http://localhost:8008/_matrix/client/r0/login'
 ```

-This is preferable to, for example, logging in via Riot and copying the access token and device ID from there, as then Riot will have uploaded its own device keys which Go-NEB won't have access to causing it to be unable to create encryption sessions.
+This is preferable to, for example, logging in via cloud envs and copying the access token and device ID from there, as then cloud envs will have uploaded its own device keys which Go-NEB won't have access to causing it to be unable to create encryption sessions.

 The response of this command will be a JSON object with an access token and device ID.